About me

 3 Female, 2 Male • Two-Act/Full Length • ~120 Mins

-Years before the horrific mass shooting at the Pulse nightclub in Orlando in 2016, thirty-two men perished in an arson attack at a gay bar in New Orleans on June 24, 1973, a fire set by one of their own.
-On that same evening, Sydney “Syd” Trahan, a young nursing student, is taken into custody for dancing at Brady’s, a notorious lesbian bar in the French Quarter nearby.
-Immediately following her arrest, Syd’s parents, Bud and Helen, struggle to gain control over their lives and to restore normalcy.
-At the same time, their neighbors, Beau and Beverly Larson, are hiding their own dark secrets that intertwine with both the fire and Syd’s arrest.
-While Syd demands the chance to be the person she’s meant to be, the Trahans and Larsons are forced to face the truth.
+Decades before the tragic Pulse nightclub shooting in Orlando, a devastating fire at a gay bar in New Orleans claimed the lives of thirty-two men on June 24, 1973; an act of arson set by one of their own.
+That same night, Sydney “Syd” Trahan, a young nursing student, is arrested for dancing at Brady’s, a notorious lesbian bar in the French Quarter nearby.
+As Syd’s parents, Bud and Helen, grapple with the shock and struggle to reclaim some sense of normalcy, their neighbors Beau and Beverly Larson harbor dark secrets that connect them to both the fire and Syd’s arrest.

 Number of Characters: 5